Built Environments

 We aim to improve Aotearoa New Zealand’s resilience to natural hazards such as earthquakes, tsunamis and high impact weather by developing new tools to better understand the performance of our horizontal and vertical infrastructure and how to make them more resistant to damage and easier to repair.

-We are working closely with stakeholders and partners including local government, central government agencies, utilities providers, the engineering community, and iwi and hapū.
-To achieve our aims, we are developing:
+We worked closely with stakeholders and partners including local government, central government agencies, utilities providers, the engineering community, and iwi and hapū.
+To achieve our aims, we developed:

 • Detailed computer models of the impact of natural hazards on infrastructure.